mariafelecann/LicentaAI/README.md

-Some stuff for my final thesis
+The ai part of my final thesis